OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 ## A Note About Influencers

 In some cases, in order to reach a very broad audience, you might consider reaching out to a very narrow one.
 Those “influentials” at the top of the above audience map already have extensive networks and audiences of their own.
-Be sure you’re not trying to replicate someone else’s audience from scratch if you can reach out to them directly and tap into their audience instead.
+Be sure you're not trying to replicate someone else's audience from scratch if you can reach out to them directly and tap into their audience instead.
 For example, if you are trying to affect change in one particular community, you may be able to identify the religious or political figure who has the most influence in that community and reach out to that one person directly, rather than trying to reach out to the entire community yourself.

 ## What If You Don't Know the Answers to These Questions?

 If your audiences are different from you, you may not know these answers off the top of your head.
-Don’t make assumptions or guesses!
+Don't make assumptions or guesses!
 Try to research these audiences to get a strong and complete picture of them.
 Here are some ways you can research your target audiences. _(Note: it is probably most practical to combine audience research with messaging research; see next section.)_

-* **Find data that exists.** Depending on where you’re located, there may be audience data available for different websites, social media channels, newspapers, or television programs.
-If it’s available, use it to determine what your audience is seeing and how they are seeing it.
+* **Find data that exists.** Depending on where you're located, there may be audience data available for different websites, social media channels, newspapers, or television programs.
+If it's available, use it to determine what your audience is seeing and how they are seeing it.
 * **Do focus groups.** Get four to eight members of your target audience in a room and ask them the questions in the “Get to Know your Audience” section.
-Listen to their answers, and don’t argue with them.
+Listen to their answers, and don't argue with them.
 The point is not to convince them to consume information the way you hope to disseminate it, but to get a clearer picture of how best you can disseminate it to them.
 * **One-on-one interviews.** Having a deep, one-on-one interview with members of your audience will allow you to explore their thoughts and ask follow up questions.
-Again, your goal isn’t to convince them to come around to your way of doing things, but to change how you do things to conform best to what your audience is already doing.
+Again, your goal isn't to convince them to come around to your way of doing things, but to change how you do things to conform best to what your audience is already doing.

 ### YOUR TURN: Creating Detailed Audience Profiles